McManford/kafka-examples/README.md

-# Kakfa examples to be built against local build of Kafka client
+# Kakfa examples that can be built against local build of Kafka clients

 ## How to build